Onelinerhub/onelinerhub/mongodb/how-to-empty-and-array-in-mongodb.md

-# How to empty and array in MongoDB?
+# How to empty an array in MongoDB?
 // plain

 To empty an array in MongoDB, you can use the `$unset` operator.
 This operator will remove the specified field from the document.